beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 The functionality covered by this project will be implemented in the form of services separate from the core OpenStack services.
 The services of this project will interact with the core OpenStack services using their public APIs.
 It will be required to create a new Keystone user within the `service` tenant.
-The project will also require a new MySQL database for storing information on the host configuration, VM placement, and CPU utilization by the VMs.
-The project will provide script for automated initialization of the database.
-The service of the project will need to be run on the management and compute hosts.
+The project will also require a new MySQL database for storing information about the host configuration, VM placement, and CPU utilization by the VMs.
+The project will provide a script for automated initialization of the database.
+The services provided by the project will need to be run on the management as well as compute hosts.

 # Rationale